rust-torino/rust-and-beginners/traits_and_generics/traits_and_generics.md

 ## Prerequisites

-* Basic knowledge of the major features of the language
+* Basic knowledge of the major features of the language: types and functions in particular.
 * The first ten chapters of the book (extremely related to the previous point)

 ---